craigmckeachie/handsonreact.com/docs/labs/ts/10-CreatingForm.md

 ---
-title: 'Lab 10: Creating a Form to Edit Your Data'
+title: "Lab 10: Creating a Form to Edit Your Data"
 ---

 ## Objectives